cseanburns/research-notebook/source/_posts/2013-07-19-authoethnography-abstract.markdown

 how journals have contributed to disciplinary identity, analytical autoethnography is the chosen research design.

-Autoethnographic research in LIS is rare (Michels, 2012) and autoethnographic readings of texts may be more common but are rare also.
+Autoethnographic research in LIS is rare (e.g., Michels, 2012) and autoethnographic readings of texts may be more common but are rare also.
 Kaufmann's (2005) "autotheoretical \[sic\] reading of Foucault" (p.
 577) provides a reference point for this study.
 In